District of Columbia

 General DefinitionA decedent's intestate estate is defined as any part of the estate not effectively disposed of by a valid will.

 Order of DistributionIf the decedent leaves a surviving spouse, then the spouse is entitled to the entire intestate estate, if no descendant or parent of the decedent survives the decedent.
 If the decedent's surviving descendants are also descendants of the surviving spouse and there is no other descendant of the surviving spouse who survives the decedent then the surviving spouse is entitled to two-thirds of any balance of the intestate estate.
-If no descendant survives the decedent, but a parent of the decedent survives, then the surviving spouse will receive three-fourth of the intestate estate.
+If no descendant survives the decedent, but a parent of the decedent survives, then the surviving spouse will receive three-fourths of the intestate estate.
 The surviving spouse will receive one-half of the intestate estate if all of the decedent's surviving descendants are also descendants of the surviving spouse and the surviving spouse has one or more surviving descendants who are not descendants of the decedent.
 Finally, the surviving spouse receives one-half of the intestate estate if one or more of the decedent's surviving descendants are not descendants of the surviving spouse.
 Sec.
 19-302.

 If children are the only surviving descendents, they share equally in the intestate portion of the estate.
 Sec.
 19-306.
 If only children and grandchildren survive, the children take equally and the grandchildren divide the share that otherwise would have passed to their parents.
 Sec.
 19-307.

 When a decedent passes away and leaves no surviving spouse, surviving domestic partner, or relative within the fifth degree, the estate escheats to the District of Columbia.
 The value of the estate must be used by the Mayor of D.C. for the benefit of the poor.
 Sec.
 19-701.

 Common Law or Community PropertyThe District of Columbia is a common law, family allowance district.